epsolute/epsolute/README.md

 1. Go to "Create a virtual machine"
 1. Let the name be `client`
-1. Set the image to `Ubuntu Server 20.04 LTS Gen2` (this important, the scripts expect this image)
+1. Set the image to `Ubuntu Server 20.04 LTS Gen2` (this is important, the scripts expect this image)
 1. VM architecture: `x64`
 1. Size `Standard_D4s_v3` (others may work, you can try yourself)
-1. Authentication type choose the one ypu like (SSH is generally preferred)
+1. Authentication type choose the one you like (SSH is generally preferred)
 1. Click "Next: Disks"
-1. OS disk type: `Standard SSD`
+1. OS disk type: `Standard SSD` (cheaper this way)
 1. Click "Next: Networking"
 1. Virtual Network set to the same network for this and all other VMs
 1. Click "Review + create" and "create"